Pageworks/device-manager/README.md

 ```

 #### Styling Raw Touch
-Any element with `js-touch` will recieve a `data-touching` attribute.
-When the element is being touched by the user the attribute will be `true`, after the first initial touch the attribute will be `false`.
+Any element with `js-touch` will toggle the `is-touching` status class when the element is being touched by the user.
 You could style elements yourself using the example below.
 ```
 div{
     border: 2px solid red;
 }

-div[data-touching="true"]{
+div.is-touching{
     border-color: blue;
 }
 ```